 When sitting, keep your shoulders back with your pelvis beneath you.
 Your limb should be aimed at the floor and hang close to your other leg.

-3 Tips to Feel Comfortable with a Prosthetic Leg
+3 Tips for Above-the-Knee Amputees to Feel Comfortable

 - Start Slowly: Take your time and be patient when you’re learning to walk with your new prosthetic leg.
 Parallel bars can help keep you secure and build your confidence without the risk of falling.

 - Shift Your Weight: As you take steps, it becomes an unconscious movement for you to shift weight between your legs.
 Make sure to practice this shift in weight when you’re learning to walk.

 - Build Confidence Through Repetition: Once you’re comfortable using the basic walking mechanics, practice them repeatedly to build your confidence.
 The more confident you feel, the better you’ll navigate the world with your artificial leg.

 It can be physically and mentally challenging to adjust to a prosthetic leg.
 Here are some common obstacles: